 Nicholas Broughton is a contemporary and innovative artist who considers a day without painting to be incomplete.
 He has lived in various countries such as Brazil, England, Thailand and currently Australia which has contributed to his fascination for the vibrancy of life that he confidently depicts in his art.

-The memories of his time in Brazil are Nicholas’s inspiration for his unique ‘Favela’ series.
+The memories of his time in Brazil are Nicholas’ inspiration for his unique Favela series.
 He creates these ‘shanty towns’ using a base of bitumen to heighten the contrast of colours and textures.
 Gold leaf is a regular addition to the windows which gives the effect of lights being turned on, depending on the angle of the viewer.

-“My Favela paintings do not have to be considered beautiful as long as they make people think and instil a feeling of gratitude for their present status.”
-Nicholas Broughton
+“My Favela paintings do not have to be considered beautiful as long as they make people think and instill a feeling of gratitude for their present status,” says Nicholas.

 Passionate about making art accessible for all, Nicholas regularly donates his time and his paintings to various children’s charities.
 It is important for him to use his craft to bring colour and joy to any room, as well as to provide the means of helping troubled children with hope and help.

-To him they seem to change in meaning depending on what mood he is in and who is showing them to.
+To Nicholas, works of art seem to change in meaning depending on what mood he is in and who is showing them to.
 He believes the paintings should take you in a certain emotional direction but the real pleasure should come between the personal interactions with each piece of art.
 People see things differently, feel things differently and react to life differently, therefore a piece of art forms a unique relationship with each individual.